martinsgmx/minimal-mistakes/_posts/2018-08-25-arduino-cli-arm-rpi.md

 First project
 ------

-Create a new project (remember, you need create the Arduino Workspace previously):
+Create a new project:

 ```bash
 hst@rpi:~ $ arduino-cli sketch new BlinkSerial
 Sketch created in: /home/cyan0xff/Arduino/BlinkSerial
 ```

-> NOTE: It's very important that skecth.ino is inside in a folder with the same name.
+> NOTE: It's very important that sketch.ino is inside in a folder with the same name.
 This if you want create the project manually (mkdir sketch/ and touch sketch/sketch.ino).

-Edit the sketch.
-This example is a simple Blink LED with an serial message (baud 115200).
+Example sketch.

 ```bash
 hst@rpi:~ $ vim ~/Arduino/BlinkSerial/BlinkSerial.ino